-At our last annual meeting of stockholders in November 2018, we held a stockholder advisory vote on the fiscal year 2018 compensation of our NEOs.
+At our last annual meeting of stockholders in December 2019, we held a stockholder advisory vote on the fiscal year 2019 compensation of our NEOs.
 This is generally referred to as a "Say-on-Pay" vote.
-ISS and Glass Lewis recommended for the approval of our Say-on-Pay vote and our stockholders approved the compensation of our NEOs with 94 percent of stockholder votes cast in favor of our Say-on-Pay resolution for fiscal year 2018.
+ISS and Glass Lewis recommended for the approval of our Say-on-Pay vote and our stockholders approved the compensation of our NEOs with 91 percent of stockholder votes cast in favor of our Say-on-Pay resolution for fiscal year 2019.
 Notwithstanding this high approval percentage, we continued our outreach to our stockholders to identify and understand feedback that they may have about our executive compensation with the goal of sustaining a high level of approval.
-Our stockholders consistently made the following comments:
+This ISS, Glass Lewis, and stockholder feedback was considered in devising the new compensation structure for the 2020 transition period and the Compensation Committee's decisions on fiscal 2020 compensation, both discussed in detail above.
+The Compensation Committee will monitor further stakeholder feedback, Company performance, and market developments for potential further improvements to the Company's compensation structure for executive officers.